Committee for Mentorship & Faculty Advocacy

 Dr. Tara Reid Awarded Burroughs Wellcome Fund Career Award for Medical Scientists Dr. Tara Reid, a board-certified specialist in internal medicine and infectious diseases, has been awarded the prestigious Career Award for Medical Scientists (CAMS) from the Burroughs Wellcome Fund.
 Based in Seattle, Dr. Reid earned both her MD and PhD in Pathobiology from the University…

-Professional Career Advancement Activities
+Professional Career Advancement and Community Building

 CMFA holds an annual welcome event in the fall inviting faculty, members of UW Network of Underrepresented Residents and Fellows, UWSOM student affinity groups, Health Sciences affinity groups and others.
-CMFA also partners with UWNURF and UWSOM student affinity groups to recognize heritage months;
+CMFA also partners with UWNURF and UWSOM student affinity groups to recognize heritage months.

 Personal and Career Care